 - You will neither gain nor lose weight if your energy input is equal to your energy output

-Your overall daily calorie needs are made up from a few different functions which explains the differences in calories needs from one person to the next.
+Your overall daily calorie needs are made up of a few different functions which explain the differences in calories needs from one person to the next.

 Basal Metabolic & Resting Metabolic Rate

 Basal metabolic rate (BMR) is the number of calories you need at rest to allow your body to function at its most basic level.
 This term, BMR is often used interchangeably with resting metabolic rate (RMR) and makes up the largest part of your daily calorie needs.